Yossi/agent-stats-utils/README.md

 In summary, the search order is group_id+.txt, custom_template.txt, template.txt .

-The included template with .txt extention is for G+ formatting.
-You can create your own templates with different extentions as long as you follow the naming convention laid out above.
-To have the script use those templates you must pass the extention to -e.
+The included template with .txt extension is for G+ formatting.
+You can create your own templates with different extensions as long as you follow the naming convention laid out above.
+To have the script use those templates you must pass the extension to -e.
 For example say you want to use custom_template.html (template.html is included in the repo as an example), you would pass -e html .
 There is a special case for -e debug .
 This will show all the data that gets passed to the templates as a dictionary.
 Intended to be used as an aid to creating new templates from scratch.

 ## Stat validation